Gambler’s Fallacy Explained

 At its core, the Gambler’s Fallacy is a misunderstanding of probability.

-Imagine flipping a fair coin.
+Imagine a coin toss with a fair coin.
 The odds of it landing on heads are always 50/50.
-But if you flip it five times and it lands heads everytime, many people start to feel that tails must be due.
+But if you flip it five times and it lands heads every time, many people start to feel that tails must be due.
 The streak feels unnatural, so we expect “balance” to return.
+People often misinterpret random sequences and future random events, expecting patterns to emerge or balance out, even though each outcome is independent.

 But probability doesn’t have memory.
-Each flip is independent.
+Each coin toss is a random event, and future flips are not influenced by previous outcomes.
 The coin doesn’t care what happened before; it has no running tally, no sense of fairness.
 The chance of heads or tails is always 50/50, no matter what came before.
+This illustrates that the probability of an outcome occurring in future random events remains constant, regardless of past results.

 Casinos know this, and they thrive on it.
 Roulette wheels don’t “owe” you black after a run of reds.
 Slot machines don’t have memory banks waiting to “catch up.”
-Yet gamblers cling to the idea that patterns must correct themselves.
+The gambler’s fallacy is often linked to the law of small numbers and the representativeness heuristic, where people mistakenly believe that small samples should represent larger populations or that outcomes should resemble past experiences.
+Yet gamblers cling to the idea that patterns must correct themselves, rationalizing randomness by finding patterns in random events.
+The fallacy arises from the mistaken belief that past independent events influence the probability of an outcome occurring in future random events.
+This is all rooted in a misunderstanding of randomness, where individuals believe streaks must eventually balance out in a random process.
 That’s the Gambler’s Fallacy in action.

 How It Appears in Casino Games